4 Tips for a Professional LinkedIn Profile Picture

 4. Maximize the image space LinkedIn provides.
 Many members use the default setting for the banner image.
 Capitalizing on this Hero Image grabs people’s attention, and can be used to display your differentiating factors: your skills and interests both inside and outside of work that express your individuality

 4b.
 While it’s great to highlight your skills and interests, save your vacation photos for Facebook and Instagram.
 A figure eclipsed by a recognizable monument or a face obscured by sunglasses and umbrella drink may not send the right message (it’s sort of a visual out of office reply :).
 Recruiters, clients and employers expect to see a Professional Headshot

 “Hi Mark.
 Hope you're well.
-Just wanted to reach out to let you know how I got so many compliments over the last months on the corporate photo we took.
+Just wanted to reach out to let you know how I got so many compliments over the last months on the corporate photos we took.
 It's really worked out well for me.
 Thanks so much again”

 Lubna Salah Marketing & Brand Consultant

-When you book your session, award-winning photographer Mark Maryanovich provides guidance on clothing and posing, and will reveal the one direction that brings out the best angle for a Professional Headshot.
+When you book your Session, award-winning photographer Mark Maryanovich provides guidance on clothing and posing, and will reveal the one direction that brings out the best angle for a Professional Headshot.

 We also handle all aspects of sizing and resolution and are happy to answer any technical questions.

 “Hi Mark, thanks for the photos, they are perfect on my profile sites.
 Thank you again and have a great day!”

 We look forward to the opportunity of working with you to capture the best LinkedIn Profile picture that encapsulates your unique value.